Finding My Alonetude

 I stopped because it felt familiar.
 The stance drew me rather than the vehicle itself.
 Prepared, yet resting.
 Capable of motion, yet still.

-Within the Alonetude project, this moment reflected something I am learning to practise.
+This moment reflected something I am learning to practise.
 Readiness can hold stillness.
 One can be equipped for the road while allowing pause.

 I am beginning to understand that rest is part of the journey rather than its opposite.